Ramakrishna183048/COIT20264-Enterprise-and-Cloud-Networking/week03.md

 `tracert www.web.pka`

 The traceroute showed the Layer 3 hops between PC1 and the destination.
+I matched the traceroute addresses with the devices and interfaces in the Packet Tracer topology.

 | Trace Number | Device | Interface | IP Address |
 |---:|---|---|---|